 When making mashed sweet potatoes you can cook the potatoes by boiling, baking, or using a pressure cooker.

-To boil sweet potatoes simply fill a large pot with peeled and cubed potatoes and water then bring it to a boil.
-Reduce to medium-high heat and cook for 12-15 minutes or until the potatoes are tender.
-This is the quickest and easiest method.
+• To boil sweet potatoes simply fill a large pot with peeled and cubed potatoes and enough water to cover them.
+Bring it to a boil and reduce to medium-high heat.
+Boil for 12-15 minutes or until the potatoes are fork tender.

-Cooking Instant Pot sweet potatoes will give you tender potatoes in a short amount of time.
+• Cooking Instant Pot sweet potatoes will give you tender potatoes in a short amount of time.
 Pierce whole potatoes and place in the pressure cooker with water and cook on high for 16-22 minutes.
+(This is my favorite method!)

 There are 3 different ways you can mash sweet potatoes, much like with regular potatoes.
 Each will give you a slightly different level of creaminess.